facebook/react/starter/README.md

 # Welcome to React!

-You've just downloaded the React starter kit...Congratulations!
+You've just downloaded the React starter kit...
+Congratulations!

 To begin, check out the `examples/` directory for a bunch of examples, or check out [Getting Started](http://facebook.github.io/react/docs/getting-started.html) for more information.